niyatic886/SHOPCART/README.md

 # 🛒 SHOPCART

 An interactive and responsive e-commerce shopping cart web app built using **React JS**.
-It allows users to browse products, add items to the cart, manage quantities, and view the total price dynamically — all within a smooth, single-page application experience.
+It allows users to browse products, add items to the cart, manage quantities, and view the total price dynamically — all within a smooth interaction.
+Implemented product fetching from the third-party API -> Fakestore API

 🔗 **Live Demo**: [SHOPCART on Netlify](https://shopcart-shopping.netlify.app/)
 📦 **GitHub Repo**: [SHOPCART GitHub](https://github.com/niyatic886/SHOPCART)